bpfman/bpfman/docs/developer-guide/image-build.md

 Then sign the image.
 The `cosign` command will generate a URL.
-Follow the URL to a `sigstore` login and login with either GitHub, Google to Microsoft.
+Follow the `sigstore` URL and login with either GitHub, Google to Microsoft.
 That will generate a verification code that will complete the `cosign` command.

 ```console